Care & Feeding of Pond Fish

 How Many Fish Can I Have

 The stocking level of the pond is critical to the health of your fish.
 Too many fish leads to decreased oxygen levels and the extra fish waste leads to ammonia and nitrite build-up.
 To a certain degree, your fish load can vary based on your level of filtration.
 A pond with an undersized filter will not be able to keep as many fish, while an oversized filter will allow you a few extra fish.
-With an average-sized filter, your preferred stocking level will be based on surface area of the pond.
-For goldfish you can keep one average size fish for every 3-4 square feet of surface area.
-For koi, it should be limited to one fish for every 10 square feet of surface area.
-For example; a 10 x 10 pond will have a surface area of 100 square feet (assuming that it is a perfect rectangle).
-With an average filter this pond could house up to 30 goldfish or 10 koi.
-Of course, keeping fewer than this would make keeping good water quality even easier.
+With an average-sized filter a good rule of thumb for fish stocking levels would be one goldfish for every 50 gallons or one koi for every 250 gallons.

 Fish Feeding Dos & Don'ts